Medically Reviewed By: Aaron Horn, LMFT, MA

 - Abnormal Psychology: This branch of psychology focuses on abnormal behavior or mental processes, which encompasses behavior or thinking that doesn’t comply with the social or cultural norms.
 This can include mental illnesses or other cognitive behavioral issues.
 The clinical psychology arm of abnormal psychology seeks to treat the public health and mental health that arise as a result of antisocial thinking and behavior, while the experimental psychology and social psychology side of abnormal psychology tries to determine the biological roots of the abnormal behavior as well as how these behavior patterns are shaped by the environment and experiences of the patient.

 - Cognitive Psychology: Cognitive psychology is the branch of psychology that is specifically focused on thought processes.
 It takes into account the cognitive neuroscience part of things, too.
 Cognitive psychology and cognitive neuroscience look at the mental and biological aspects of memory, learning, and perception.
 This means that cognitive psychology, coupled with cognitive neuroscience, can give insight as to how people take risks or make big decisions.
 In terms of social psychology, cognitive psychology – as well as the underlying thought processes that cognitive psychology seeks to explain – can give great insight to how people might be expected to interact with others.
 According to Israeli American psychologist Daniel Kahneman, who combined experimental psychology with his school of thought, cognitive psychology gives specific insight into human error.
-His psychological research in the field of cognitive psychology has impacted more than just other American psychologist or psychology history.
+His psychological research in the field of cognitive psychology has impacted more than just other American psychologists or psychology history.
 In fact, his school of thought and the other psychological research that it prompted has had a huge impact on a wide variety of fields, from political science to game theory to advertising and marketing.
 Cognitive psychology, along with its accompanying psychological research, has had a huge impact on psychology history throughout the 20th century and into the 21st century.

 - Counseling Psychology: This area of psychology focuses specifically on the therapy and counseling that patients receive during times of change or loss in their lives.
 It can include things like grief counseling, marriage counseling, or therapy just before, during, or just after a big life change.
 It is different from clinical psychology in that the patients or people seeking counseling psychology treatment aren’t diagnosed with a mental illness or mental disorder.
 Instead, counseling psychology focuses on offering counseling and therapy for people with good mental health in order to help them to maintain decent mental health during stressful or potentially overwhelming circumstances in their life.
 This positive psychology approach gives people time and space to process stressful input that may be affecting their cognitive behavioral loop; this positive psychology allows people to get help through therapy or counseling so that they can have better control over their behavior patterns by having a professional help them examine their thought processes and feelings.